 President Joe Biden announced that within his first 100 days in office, all Americans ages 16 and older who want a vaccine would be eligible to receive one by April 19.
 The goal to administer 200 million COVID-19 vaccine doses would be a major milestone for the administration.

 The U.S. is leading the charge worldwide in getting its population vaccinated, with 72,795,342 Americans — or 22.2% of the country — who have received both vaccine doses.
 But, which states are doing a better job administering and fully vaccinating their populations, and which are falling behind?

 - New Mexico, Rhode Island and South Dakota have the highest numbers out of their total residents who are fully vaccinated.

-- Alabama, Georgia and South Carolina have the lowest rates of vaccinated residents.
+- Georgia, Utah and Alabama have the lowest rates of vaccinated residents.

-Why have some states been more successful than others?
+Which states are more successful at vaccinating than others?

 Establishing priority groups

 To determine the states that have the highest rates of vaccine administration, QuoteWizard analyzed the CDC COVID Data Tracker.
-The rank is based on states that have the highest rates of vaccine inoculation relative to their state populations as of January 19, 2020.
-States that have administered the highest rates of vaccines compared to their total state populations are ranked closer to 1, and states with lower coronavirus vaccination rates closer to 50.
-Associated in the table but not used in the ranking is the number of vaccines distributed and administered in each state, and their administration rates relative to the total number of available vaccines distributed.
+The rank is based on states that have the highest rates of vaccine inoculation relative to their populations as of April 13, 2020.
+States that have administered the highest rates of vaccines compared to their total populations are ranked closer to 1, and states with lower coronavirus vaccination rates are ranked closer to 50.
+Associated with the table but not used in the ranking are the numbers of distributed and administered vaccines in each state, as well as their administration rates relative to the total number of distributed vaccines.